svareille/OnlyKey-gpg-agent/README.md

 ### Agent

-Create the file `ok-agent.toml` in the homedir of gpg.
+Create the file `ok-agent.toml` in the homedir of gpg (the same folder as the `gpg.conf` file).
 This file will contain the configuration of the agent.

 For *ok-gpg-agent* to know which private key is in which slot, you must add the keygrip of the key in a `[[keyinfo]]` section as follow :